 A Few Words

 I am the father of my beautiful daughter, Aniah.
-She is four years old, full of energy and has the largest heart and biggest personality of any four year old I’ve ever met.
+She is five years old, full of energy and has the largest heart and biggest personality of any five year old I’ve ever met.
+She starts kindergarten in the fall!

 A few places i've